christoffermattssonlangseth/ST-BRICHOS/log/logbook.md

 Work concluded with preparation for regional DE comparisons, module scoring for known gene sets, and further modularization of the analysis codebase.

 I added the regional annotations that were made by Cloé.

+## 2025-06-19
+Refined the clustering and added some functionality in the utils.